Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Method

 \subsection{Keypoint Detection and Encoding}

 Given the input image, we first extract keypoints that are likely to correspond to 2D hand joint locations.
-To do this, we predict a heatmap $\heatmap$ from the input image using a standard U-Net architecture, and we keep its local maximums.
+To do this, we predict a single-channel heatmap $\heatmap$ from the input image using a standard U-Net~\cite{unet} architecture, and we keep its local maximums using a non-differentiable, non-maximum suppression operation.
 At this stage, we do not attempt to recognize which keypoint corresponds to which joint as it is a difficult task, and the predicted heatmap has only one channel.
 In practice, we keep a maximum of $N_\text{hand}$ keypoints, with $N_\text{hand}=64$, while the number of hand joints is 42 in total for 2 hands.
 The 2D keypoint locations are normalized to $[0,1]$ range.

-For training, we compute the ground truth heatmap $\heatmap^*$ by applying a 2D Gaussian kernel at each of the ground truth joint locations and minimize the L2 loss between this ground truth and the predicted heatmap to learn to predict it:
+The ground truth heatmap $\heatmap^*$ is obtained by applying a 2D Gaussian kernel of variance $\sigma$ at each of the ground truth 2D joint locations and the U-Net is trained to predict the heatmap by minimizing the L2 loss.

-The encoder of our U-Net~\cite{unet} architecture is a ResNet~\cite{He2016DeepRL} up to $C5$ layer as a backbone, followed by upsampling and convolutional layers with skip connections forming the decoder.
-We use 256$\times$256 input image resolution and a heatmap resolution of 128$\times$128 pixels.

-We then compute for each detected keypoint an appearance and spatial encoding to represent the keypoints as input to the transformer.
-As shown in Fig. ~\ref{fig:block_dig}, for the appearance part, we extract image features from the decoder of the U-Net.
-More exactly, we sample feature maps at multiple layers of the U-Net decoder at the normalized keypoint locations using bilinear interpolation and concatenate them to form a 3968-D feature vector, which is then reduced down to 224-D encoding vector using a 3 layer MLP.
+We compute for each detected keypoint an appearance and spatial encoding to represent the keypoints as input to the next stage.
+As shown in Fig.~\ref{fig:block_dig}, for the appearance part, we extract image features from the decoder of the U-Net network.
+More exactly, we sample feature maps at multiple layers of the U-Net decoder at the normalized keypoint locations using bilinear interpolation and concatenate them to form a 3968-D feature vector, which is then reduced down to a 224-D encoding vector using a 3-layer MLP.
 For the spatial encoding, we obtain 32-D sine positional encoding similar to \cite{detr} corresponding to the 2D location of the keypoint.
 We finally concatenate the appearance and spatial encodings to form a 256-D vector representation of the keypoint.

-Note that the non-maximum suppression operation to extract the keypoints is non-differentiable and thus the gradients do not flow through the peak detection operation while training.
+The keypoint detector is pre-trained before fine-tuning it jointly with the rest of the pipeline.